Connector for OData

 </entry></feed>

-You can also activate detailed logging for the OData Provider, which writes all OData replies to a log file.
-To do so, open portal directory \internal\cfg\portal.wcf and add the following line to the "Java Additional Parameters" section:
+To activate detailed logging in a log file for the OData provider, open the "portal.wcf" file in the portal directory internal/cfg and add the following line to the "Java Additional Parameters" section:

 wrapper.java.additional.12=-Djava.util.logging.config.file= <intrexx>\org\<portal>\internal\cfg\odata\producer\logging.properties

-Replace <INTREXX_HOME> and <PORTAL> with the specific values for your portal environment, then save the file and restart the portal server.
+Replace <intrexx> and <portal> with the values of your portal environment and restart the portal server after saving the file.
 Afterwards, the OData requests will be logged along with their contents.
-You can apply other settings in regard to logging in the "logging.properties" file.
+Further settings can be made in the "logging.properties" file.

 Unsupported OData functions

 Although Intrexx provides support for all significant functions in version 2.0 of the OData specification, it can occur that a service does not support certain functions.
 In this case, there will either be a failure, or a query will not deliver the expected result.
-Since the OData specification provides a relatively large scope for the services to be implemented in regard to feature support, if a feature proves to be unsupported, the only way to get around it is to adjust the Intrexx application to only use functions supported by the service.
+Since the OData specification offers the implementing services a relatively large scope in terms of feature support, in such a case only the Intrexx application can be adapted so that only functions supported by the service are used.
 Examples of such cases are filter definitions, site navigation (pagination) or sorting.
-Using the corresponding expert settings, problematic OData features can be deactivated.
-If certain filter definitions are not supported, the filter must be adjusted accordingly in Intrexx, or simplified.
+Problematic OData features can be deactivated via the corresponding expert settings.
+If certain filter definitions are not supported, the filter in Intrexx must be adapted or simplified accordingly.

 SSL connections

 For SSL connections between the Intrexx portal server and an OData service, the Certificate Authority that provided the service certificate must be added to the certificate store of the Intrexx portal server.
 Self-signed certificates are an exception to this, which are not provided by a recognized Certificate Authority.
 In order to enable SSL connections to services with self-signed certificates, the check on the certificate chain must be deactivated.
 This is possible on the service level by using a system property.
-To do so, open the "portal.cfg" file in the portal directory /internal/cfg/ with a text editor and add a new <systemProperty> entry to the <environment> section:
+Open the "portal.cfg" file in the portal directory internal/cfg with a text editor and add a new <systemProperty> entry to the <environment> section:

 <systemProperty name = "de.uplanet.lucy.server.odata.consumer.ssl.allowSelfSignedCerts.<SERVICE_GUID>;" value="true"/>

-The "<SERVICE_GUID>" placeholder must be replaced with the OData service GUID.
+The placeholder <SERVICE_GUID> must be replaced with the GUID of the OData service.
 The GUID can be retrieved from the service configuration file in the portal directory internal/cfg/odata.
-After saving the "portal.cfg" file, the Intrexx portal service must be restarted for the changes to take effect.
+After saving the ""portal.cfg"" file, the Intrexx portal service must be restarted for the changes to take effect.

 Closing Intrexx OData sessions

 Intrexx sessions that were opened via the OData Provider will be closed either by an automatic timeout or upon request by the client.
 In the case of timeouts, a distinction is made between anonymous and authenticated sessions.
 By default, a timeout of 60 seconds is used for anonymous sessions.
 For authenticated sessions, the session is automatically closed after 10 minutes without activity.
 Both timeout values can be changed via a system property.
-To change the default values, open the file "portal.cfg" in the portal directory internal/cfg in a text editor, navigate to the <environment> section, and add two new <systemProperty> entries:
+To change the default values, two new <systemProperty> entries can be added to the "environment" section in the "portal.cfg" file in the portal directory internal/cfg:

 <systemProperty name="de.uplanet.lucy.server.odata.producer.anonymousSessionTimeoutMilliseconds" value="70000"/>